ProteinCalc Logo

 Protein in Cod: Protein, Calories, and Meal Ideas

-Cod is a lean white fish with mild flavor, high protein density, and fewer calories than fattier fish such as salmon.
+Cod is a lean, mild white fish with about 18 g complete protein per 100 g cooked serving and fewer calories than fattier fish such as salmon.

 Protein per serving